-Overall, the rate of population reduction appears to be high in several regions, with recent studies demonstrating declines of up to 86% over an eight year period (Rohner et al. 2013), well under one generation estimated at 25 years for Manta spp.
+Population reductions of Manta alfredi have been reported in areas with active fisheries or significant by-catch such as southern Mozambique where an 88% decline in observation sighting records has occurred over a nine year period (Rohner et al. 2013), well under one generation estimated at 25 years for Manta spp.
 (Marshall et al. 2011b,c).
-Globally a decline of 30% is strongly suspected (Marshall et al. 2011b,c).
+Globally a decline of 30% is strongly suspected (Marshall et al. 2011b,c) and currently M. alfredi is listed as Vulnerable on the IUCN Red List of Threatened Species with a decreasing population trend.